List of informally named dinosaurs: Cryptotyrannus

 "Cryptotyrannus" (meaning "secret/hidden tyrant"), more commonly known as the "Merchantville tyrannosauroid", is an informally named tyrannosauroid dinosaur that lived in the Merchantville Formation.
-It was informally named by Brown (2021), who found it to be the sister taxon of Dryptosaurus, reinstating Dryptosauridae.
+It was informally named by Brownstein (2021), who found it to be the sister taxon of Dryptosaurus, reinstating Dryptosauridae.
 The name appeared in the initial version of Brown's paper, superimposed over "Merchantville Taxon" in a cladogram; a subsequent correction has erased the name entirely.

 "Cryptotyrannus" is known from two specimens discovered during the 1970s, the holotype YPM VPPU.021795 and the paratype YPM VPPU.022416.
 Similar coloration and weathering indicate that these are probably the same individual.
 These are a partial foot bone and one caudal vertebrae.
 However, a skeletal produced for the paper depicts a hand claw.
-The foot morphology is consistent with Tyrannosaurs, being extremely similar to the Dryptosaurus aquilunguis.
+The foot morphology is consistent with tyrannosaurs, being extremely similar to the Dryptosaurus aquilunguis.
 Autapomorphies include a metatarsal IV that is far more gracile and IV in proximal view also has a triangular, rather than subrectangular in outline.
 The holotype was once tentatively assigned to "Coelosaurus" antiquus.
 Shark bites present on the holotype suggest that the specimen's fragmentary nature is due to predation or scavenging by marine predators.